Code of Ethics

 - Seek to find and use the most equitable, efficient, effective, and economical means for getting tasks accomplished.

-- Adopt policies and programs that support the rights and recognize the needs of all citizens regardless of race, sex, age, religion, creed, country of origin or disability.
+- Adopt policies and programs that do not discriminate against any citizens, and which support the rights and recognize the needs of all citizens regardless of race, sex, age, religion, creed, country of origin or disability.

 - Ensure the integrity of the actions of the Board of Supervisors by avoiding discrimination through the dispensing of special favors or unfair privileges to anyone, whether for remuneration or not.
 A member should never accept for himself or herself or for family members, favors or benefits under circumstances that might be construed by reasonable persons as influencing the performance of governmental duties.